Students come to Northwestern Law from all over the world to study.

 Northwestern Law offers several LLM programs for students of various backgrounds and interests, designed to expand their knowledge of law and provide opportunities for them to gain specialized expertise.

-Legal professionals wishing to obtain an LLM while continuing their work commitments in their home countries may consider Northwestern Law's Executive LLM programs or the Accelerated Summer LLM program.
+Legal professionals wishing to obtain an LLM while continuing their work commitments in their home countries may consider Northwestern Law's Executive LLM programs or the Executive LLM Chicago program.
 Northwestern Law also offers a Two-Year JD program for a limited number of students with first degrees in law.

 We are committed to supporting and assisting students who come from around the world to study at Northwestern Law.
 Our resources for international students at Northwestern Law include a Legal English and Foundations program, ESL services, and events and programs for students' spouses and families.